lawsocsg/lawsoc-clinic-manual/docs/property.md

 application, it is satisfied that the transaction is not entered into in good faith, after taking into account:

 -   The sale price for the whole development
 -   The method of distributing the sale proceeds
 -   The relationship of the purchaser to any of the flat owners

-The Board will not approve an application if: [197]_
+The Board will not approve an application if:[^84]

 -   The sale agreement requires any unit owner who has not agreed in writing to the sale to be a party to any arrangement for the redevelopment of the property; or
 -   If the collective sale committee does not consent to any order made by the Board in relation to an increase in the sale proceeds to be received by the owners objecting to the sale (where it is just and equitable to do so in the opinion of the Board).

-**Where objections have been filed against the application**\  [198]_
+**Where objections have been filed against the application**[^85]

 The Board will consider the objection and the same factors stated above, and may call for mediation.

 The Board will not approve an application if it is satisfied that:

 -   The unit owner who objects to the sale will suffer a financial loss\*; or
 -   The sale proceeds to be received by a unit owner, his mortgagee or chargee, are insufficient to redeem any mortgage or charge against the flat.

 \* A unit owner will be considered to suffer financial loss if the sale proceeds for his unit, after any deduction (such as stamp duty and legal